Brett-Tanner/Journal/2023/Dec_23.md

 ##### Views

+- [x] Refactor navbar to use HAML/partials for different roles
+- [x] Refactor User#index/partial to HAML
-- [] Remove school column from child index rows, it's never necessary now
+- [x] Remove school column from child index rows, it's never necessary now
+- [x] Refactor Child#index/partial to HAML
+- [x] Move event partials to top of child profile
+  - [x] Refactor customer show page to HAML and move the event up a bit
+  - [] Check this next time, and shorten lines
+- [] Extract school selection nav into its own partial
+- [] Extract conditonal info display into its own partial
+  - [] and add it back to Child#show
 - [] Remember you can use partials in turbo-stream responses, I'm sure there's some stuff to clean up there
 - [] Move set_shared_vars in the mailer to a before_action, is fine to apply to all mailers I think
 - [] Use @layer to section off old BS styles so I can switch to tailwind